Frances Peck

 My first novel, The Broken Places, came out in April 2022.
 To my delight (and relief), the book was well received.
 Readers and reviewers praised it, book clubs enjoyed it, the Globe and Mail named it a best book of 2022, and it was a finalist for the 2023 Rakuten Kobo Emerging Writer Prize.

-My second novel, Uncontrolled Flight, hits the shelves September 1, 2023.
-Early readers are calling it another literary page-turner.
-I hope that if you pick up a copy, you’ll enjoy it too.
+My second novel, Uncontrolled Flight, hit the shelves in September 2023.
+Readers say it’s another literary page-turner, reviewers have been enthusiastic, and the book made a couple of 2023 book-of-the year lists.
+I hope that if you pick up a copy, the story will grab you too.

 Sign up